nipoppy/nipoppy/nipoppy_new/docs/source/glossary.md

 HPC
     High-perfomance computing system, i.e. a compute cluster or supercomputer.

+JSON
+    JavaScript Object Notation, a file format for storing and sharing data.
+JSON structures are combinations of *objects* (key-value pairs) and *arrays* (ordered lists).
+See the [website](https://www.json.org/json-en.html) for more information.

 MRI
     Magnetic resonance imaging, the most widely used neuroimaging modality.